Construction of New Delhi: Architecture, planning and early development

 Sir Edwin Lutyens and Sir Herbert Baker were selected to design the area in a traditional Indian fashion.
-The architects decided that the area where the foundation stones of Delhi were planted, Coronation Park, was an unsuitable area.
-They decided the village Malcha on Raisina Hill, as it had a ridge which could quarry stone.
-Lutyens and Baker toured the country trying to find the key to Indian architecture.
+It dawned on the duo that the area where the foundation stones of Delhi were previously planted, Coronation Park, was an unsuitable area.
+They decided on the village Malcha on Raisina Hill, as it had a ridge whence stone could be quarried.
+Lutyens and Baker toured the country to collate their findings on the features gracing Indian architecture.
 They visited Hindu temples, Buddhist stupas, the Taj Mahal, and palaces in Bikaner and Mandi.
 They came back disappointed and convinced that there was no "Indian style of architecture" and only mushrooming dynasties who built large buildings.
-They noted that the Indians of old knew how to build grand forts, palaces, mausoleums, tombs and durbar halls but not panchayat houses, legislative assembly buildings, or buildings for commoners.
+They noted that the Indians of old knew how to build grand forts, palaces, mausoleums, tombs and durbar halls, but not panchayat houses, legislative assembly buildings, or buildings for commoners.

-The duo decided that they would give the buildings a façade of "Indianness", which would include the sunbreaker (chhajja), latticed window (jali) and dome (chhattri), while the rest of the architecture would be almost entirely British in nature.
-They elected to use stone used by the Mughals from the Vindhya Range, marble from Makrana and Jaipur and both stone and marble from Dholpur.
-The original Viceregal Lodge was meant to be made in white marble, and Lutyens had wanted the garden to be an English landscape garden rather than a Mughal garden.
+The duo decided that they would give the buildings a semblance and façade of "Indianness", incorporating elements such as the sunbreaker (chhajja), latticed window (jali) and dome (chhattri), while the rest of the architecture would be almost entirely British in nature: the smorgasbord thus conceived would be distinctly European and Oriental alike.
+They elected to use stone used by the Mughals from the Vindhya Range, marble from Makrana and Jaipur, and both stone and marble from Dholpur.
+The original Viceregal Lodge was meant to be made in white marble, and Lutyens had envisioned its garden to be an English landscape one rather than Mughal in nature.

-Lutyens had made a grand plan for New Delhi, much larger than what had happened.
-His original plan was to dam the Yamuna behind Humayun's Tomb, create a huge lake and a riverside boulevard around it and enclose the Purana Qila in a reflecting pool.
-Along with this he wished for the Kingsway to be built from the Viceregal Lodge through India Gate up to the Purana Qila and for another road to be built from the South Block up to the south entrance of the Jama Mosque, Delhi.
-All these ideas had to be abandoned, the former two because of costs and the latter because the road would have gone through Gurdwara Rakab Ganj and the Sikhs under Sardul Singh Kavishar were already in opposition.
-The Viceroy became peevish due to the costs of Lutyens' plans, to which Lutyens wrote, "the Viceroy thinks only of the next three years, I am thinking of the next three hundred years."
+Lutyens devised a grand and ambitious plan for New Delhi, much larger than what had happened.
+His original plan was to dam the Yamuna behind Humayun's Tomb, create a huge lake and a riverside boulevard around it, and enclose the Purana Qila in a reflecting pool.
+In conjunction with the foregoing, he wished for the Kingsway to span from the Viceregal Lodge in the west all the way through India Gate up to the Purana Qila and for another road to be built from the South Block up to the south entrance of the Jama Mosque in Old Delhi.
+All these ideas had to be abandoned, the former two owing to costs and the latter because the road would have gone through Gurdwara Rakab Ganj: the Sikhs under Sardul Singh Kavishar were already in opposition.
+The Viceroy became peevish on account of the expenditures invested in Lutyens' plans, to which Lutyens wrote, "the Viceroy thinks only of the next three years, I am thinking of the next three hundred years."